-CHAPTER 6.0 AGGREGATE RESOURCES ELEMENT
+CHAPTER 6.0 - AGGREGATE RESOURCES ELEMENT

 In-stream surface mining ended with the adoption of the OCMP and CCRMP in 1996 and the subsequent relinquishment of vested in-stream rights by all operators along Cache Creek.
 Following adoption of the CCAP in 1996, commercial mining in Cache Creek was prohibited.
-In 1997 approximately 40,000 tons were removed from the facilities now operated by CEMEX and in 1998 approximately 332,423 tons were removed associated with the final years of the Syar in channel permit.
-Syar was the last operation to close their in-channel operations; they commenced off-channel operations in June of 1999 near the Syar facilities, although a portion may have come from existing stockpiles.
+In 1997, approximately 40,000 tons were removed from the facilities now operated by CEMEX and in 1998, approximately 332,423 tons were removed near the Syar facilities, although a portion may have come from existing stockpiles.
 There has been no in-channel commercial mining since that time.
 The CCRMP envisioned significant channel shaping in the first five years of the program, especially at bridge transitions, guided by the Test 3 Run Boundary.
 Annual in-channel maintenance was to occur thereafter, pursuant to the CCRMP and CCIP.
-On June 24, 2008 the County Board of Supervisors adopted the CCAP In-Channel Ordinance (Yolo County Code Title 10, Chapter 3) to regulate in-stream extraction activities that implement the bank stabilization, channel maintenance, and habitat restoration necessary to carry out the CCRMP and CCIP.
+On June 24, 2008, the County Board of Supervisors adopted the CCAP In-Channel Ordinance (Yolo County Code Title 10, Chapter 3) to regulate in-stream extraction activities that implement the bank stabilization, channel maintenance, and habitat restoration necessary to carry out the CCRMP and CCIP.

-As reported in the 2017 Technical Studies, during the period from 1996 to 2015, Cache Creek has had four significant flow events (annual peak flow of 20,000 cfs or greater): 1997, 1998, 2003, and 2006.
+As reported in the 2017 Technical Studies, during the period from 1996 to 2015, Cache Creek has had four significant flow events (annual peak flow of 20,000 cubic feet per second (cfs) or greater): 1997, 1998, 2003, and 2006.
 Since 2006, conditions have been relatively dry.
 Sediment deposition in Cache Creek between 1996 and 2011, calculated based on a comparison of topography, has averaged approximately 690,800 tons annually.
 Compared to predictions made in the 1995 Technical Studies this suggests that the creek is aggrading more quickly than anticipated.
 While this is good news for the program, it also underscores the importance of maintaining flood flow conveyance capacity in the channel.
-The ability to undertake maintenance excavation inchannel has been stymied by delays securing reauthorization of regional permits by the US Army Corps and Engineers and US Fish and Wildlife Service since 2009.
+The ability to undertake maintenance excavation in-channel has been stymied by delays securing reauthorization of regional permits by the U.S. Army Corps and Engineers and U.S. Fish and Wildlife Service since 2009.